agorapy/user-guide-esp/product-properties.md

 # Propiedades del producto \(ej. orgánico certificado, rango libre, etc.\)

-You can apply product properties to your products, as a way of letting your customers know more about how your products are produced and what their characteristics are.
-Current product properties that can be applied include:

 Puede aplicar propiedades a sus productos, como una forma de que sus clientes conozcan más sobre cómo se producen y cuáles son sus características.
 Las propiedades actuales del producto que se pueden aplicar incluyen:

 * Regional